Sleeping Better with Restless Leg Syndrome

 Use a knee pillow

 This pillow is the ultimate in pressure and discomfort alleviation, providing excellent support for the knees, thighs, and lower back.
-The hourglass form provides for ideal placement between the knees and the upwards thigh area.
+The hourglass form provides for ideal placement pillow between the knees and the upwards thigh area.
 If you don’t own a knee pillow, you can use your regular pillow.

 Wear compression stockings while working out